 - In addition, to be eligible, the student must:

-- attend the Loudoun Campus either on a full-time or part-time basis;
+- attend a NOVA campus either on a full-time or part-time basis;

 - demonstrate financial need by completing a FAFSA (Federal Application for Federal Student Aid);